 Welcome to our school

-Welcome to the Spring Term!
+Welcome to the Summer Term!

 Welcome back to school.
 I hope you all had an enjoyable and well earned break.

-This term, once again, promises to be full of exciting and curriculum enriching activities.
 Please do check on the web page & or click the Twitter link below where pictures of our work are regularly updated.